 - Pension Sharing: a share of the value of the Armed Forces Pension is transferred to the former spouse or civil partner who will become a member of the pension scheme in their own right and will be known as a pension credit member.

-The first thing that the member needs to do when considering their pension benefits in their divorce/dissolution is to request in writing to Veterans UK a valuation of their shareable pension benefits, Cash Equivalent Transfer Value (CETV) and a pension scheme.
+The first thing that the member needs to do when considering their pension benefits in their divorce/dissolution is to request in writing to Veterans UK a valuation of their shareable pension benefits, Cash Equivalent Transfer Value (CETV), and a pension scheme.
 You should complete a divorce/dissolution form (AFPS/Divorce/2), request for assessment of pension scheme benefits or Cash Equivalent Transfer Valuation for divorce/dissolution proceedings, see Veterans UK pension forms and send to Veterans UK at:

 Pensions on Divorce Section, Mail Point 480, Kentigern House, 65 Brown Street, Glasgow, G2 8EX

-If a Pension Sharing Order is considered appropriate the Court will decide how the value, this is normally a percentage, should be apportioned.
-Once the Order is made the scheme administrators will revalue the members pension benefit and implement the Pension Sharing Order within a four-month period, which begins with the day on which Veterans UK has received the entire relevant pension sharing documentation including any payment of any administrative charges, or on the date that the Pension Sharing Order takes effect, whichever is the later.
+If a Pension Sharing Order is considered appropriate the Court will decide how the value, which is normally a percentage, should be apportioned.
+Once the Order is made the scheme administrators will revalue the member's pension benefit and implement the Pension Sharing Order within a four-month period, which begins with the day on which Veterans UK has received the entire relevant pension sharing documentation including any payment of any administrative charges, or on the date that the Pension Sharing Order takes effect, whichever is the later.
 This is known as the implementation period; it is within this period that the scheme administrators will select a date on which the member’s shareable pension benefits are revalued and this is known as Valuation Day.
 Once the valuation has been carried out the member’s pension will be reduced by the value of the shareable pension benefits (the percentage ordered by the Court).
 The amount of the member’s pension remaining to the member is known as a pension debit and the member will be known as a Pension Debit Member (PDM).

 By applying the percentage set by the Court Order to the value of the pension benefit on the Valuation Day, Veterans UK calculate the pension credit and must give benefits to the former spouse/civil partner.
 The amount of the member’s pension is transferred to the former spouse or civil partner will be known as the pension credit and the former spouse or civil partner will be known as the Pension Credit Member (PCM).

 It should be noted that the earliest age the former spouse or former civil partner can claim their pension is aged 60 or 65 depending on the rules of the scheme.
-PCM’s may now claim their benefits at the age of 55 or current age if over 55, rather than 60 or 65, but their benefits will be adjusted for early payment.
-They can write to Veterans UK (Glasgow) requesting a pension forecast of how much their pension will be worth following adjustment if they were to draw it from age 55 (or older if they are already over the age of 55).
+PCMs may now claim their benefits at 55 or current age if over 55, rather than 60 or 65, but their benefits will be adjusted for early payment.
+They can write to Veterans UK (Glasgow) requesting a pension forecast of how much their pension will be worth following adjustment if they draw it from age 55 (or older if they are already over the age of 55).
 If they are content with the figures, they can request Veterans UK (Glasgow) to pay at an earlier age.

 Caroline Ryan Consultant Solicitor at Tozers Solicitors has extensive experience in dealing with pensions on divorce.
 When necessary she will advise in relation to an Actuary to calculate the effect of the Pension Sharing Order in respect of benefits.